 The Associate in Arts in Teacher Education concentrates on the foundations of education in a well-balanced approach.
 The program is designed to allow students to transfer to a four-year degree program to become teachers.
 It allows students to focus on elementary, middle, and secondary education.
-In the second year, students elect an educational transfer focus in any of the following areas: elementary education, math education, science education, social science education, or English education.
+Students may elect to focus on any of the following areas: elementary education, math education, science education, social science education, or English education.
 Students taking the Associate in Arts Degree in Teacher Education may select the Special Education Track.
 This program provides teachers and paraprofessionals with the knowledge, skills and strategies for supporting students with disabilities.

 By offering a broad range of courses, the program prepares graduates to be paraeducators or to transfer their credits to baccalaureate degree-granting institutions to pursue a career in teaching.
-White Mountains Community College has transfer agreements with the University of New Hampshire System.
+White Mountains Community College has transfer agreements with the University System of New Hampshire.
 Those students who intend to transfer to Plymouth State University must achieve a minimum GPA of 2.7 in addition to passing the Praxis 1 exam.